lhertrich/ml-project2-lineardepression-manual/README.md

 ```bash
 python -m models.model_name.model_name_train
 ```
 Except for `combined_model` which was only used for submission and `logistic_regression` which was only used once to create a simple baseline.
-The produced results, like train and validation loss plot and sample predictions, are then stored in the `trained_models` folder
+The produced results, like train and validation loss plot and sample predictions, are then stored in the `trained_models` folder.